abayomipopoola/abayomipopoola/content/blog/littles-law-scaling-web-servers/index.md

 #### Understanding Capacity (L)

 The capacity, _L_, of a web server is not a constant value.
-It’s malleable, influenced by several environmental _(hardware, OS, etc.)_ and limiting factors:
+It’s variable, influenced by several environmental _(hardware, OS, etc.)_ and limiting factors:

-- **TCP Connections**: The number of concurrent TCP connections the server can support.
-Modern servers can handle a staggering number of concurrent TCP connections, sometimes surpassing 2 million.
+- **TCP Connections**: The number of concurrent TCP connections a server can support.
+Typical servers can handle tens of thousands of simultaneous TCP connections.
+It’s even possible to sustain millions of active connections in certain cases, with the right configuration.
-- **Bandwidth**: With today’s high bandwidth LAN technology, the network can support anywhere between 100K to over a million concurrent requests — given the total volume of a single request is under 1MB.
+- **Bandwidth**: Except for streaming HD video, most requests and responses over LAN are just a few kilobytes in length.
+Given that the total volume of a single request is under 1MB, a network can support anywhere from 100K to over a million concurrent requests.
-- **RAM**: Given that each request might consume less than 1MB of memory, RAM can support well over a million concurrent requests.
+- **RAM**: Assuming each request uses less than 1MB of memory, and considering the affordability of RAM, it’s feasible to support over a million concurrent requests, or at the very least, several hundreds of thousands.
-- **CPU**: Since the heavy lifting is often offloaded to microservices, CPUs can handle hundreds of thousands to millions of requests without breaking a sweat.
+- **CPU**: Given that most of the processing is handled by microservices and requests primarily wait for responses, CPUs can efficiently manage anywhere from several hundreds of thousands to multiple millions of concurrent requests.
+In real-world systems with similar architectures, CPU usage is seldom the limiting factor.

-While our initial estimates suggest that we can maintain _L_ within a range of 100K to 1 million, the operating system introduces a crucial constraint.
-In a scenario where we adopt the thread-per-request model, each request occupies an OS thread until completed, and then it’s repurposed for other requests.
-The OS’s ability to handle threads determines our concurrent request capacity.
+From our analysis of the limiting factors, we expect to sustain _L_ in the range of 100K to about 1 million.
+However, the operating system introduces a key constraint.
+When using the _thread-per-request_ model, each request is processed on a single OS thread from start to finish.
+This means our ability to manage concurrent requests is directly limited by the number of threads the OS can handle.

-Threads process, pause for microservice responses and repeat.
-They’re not always active, but they aren’t idle either.
-Typically, an OS can concurrently manage 2K to 20K threads.
-Beyond this, increased latency affects requests, causing _W_ to rise and _λ_ to fall.
-Allowing a server to create threads without restraint can severely hinder our application’s performance.
-Typically, we usually set a strict limit on the number of threads the application can spawn, which usually falls between 500 and 10,000, but it’s rare to go beyond that.
+In the _thread-per-request_ model, threads do some processing and then they block, waiting for a microservice or other downstream services to respond, and then repeat.
+They’re not constantly active – not fully utilizing the CPU – but they aren’t entirely idle either.
+The OS typically schedules each thread multiple times for a single request.
+During these idle times, the OS temporarily stops the waiting thread and switches to another task, then reschedules it once a response is received.
+Given this behavior, most OS typically supports between 2K and 20K concurrent threads.
+Going beyond this limit introduces latency, causing _W_ to rise and _λ_ to fall.
+To prevent system strain from excessive thread creation, there’s often a cap on the number of threads that can be spawned, usually set between 500 and 20K, but rarely more than that.

-Considering these factors, the OS reduces our optimistic capacity from the high 100Ks to below 20,000.
-In essence, when employing the thread-per-request model on adequate hardware, _L_ is primarily influenced by the OS’s thread capacity without inducing latency.
-While purchasing additional servers is an option, it’s a costly one with potential hidden expenses.
-Hesitation might arise, especially when recognizing that software inefficiencies are the root cause, and our existing servers remain underutilized.
+Because _L_ is the minimum of all these limits, the OS scheduler suddenly dropped our capacity, _L_, from the high 100Ks to ­low millions, to well under 20,000.

+If we use the _thread-per-request_ model on a “good-­enough” hardware, _L_ is largely determined by the OS’s thread capacity without adding latency.
+While purchasing additional servers is an option, it’s a costly one with potential hidden cost.
+Hesitation increases when we realize that software is the problem, and our existing servers remain underutilized.

 #### Processing Latency (W)

-Latency, often the nemesis of real-time applications, is a crucial factor in determining system efficiency.
+Latency is a crucial factor in determining system efficiency.
 Imagine two microservices, _Service A_ and _Service B_, each taking an average of 500ms to respond, inclusive of network latency.
 If the services are being called sequentially, the web service’s processing latency is 1 second, denoted as _W_.
 If we permit the web server to generate up to 2000 threads, our _L_ becomes 2000.
 By Little’s law, our system can manage:

 <img src="https://latex.codecogs.com/svg.latex?\lambda=\frac{W}{L}=\frac{2000}{1}=2000" title="processing letency" />